Art Gallery of Sudbury: Permanent collection

 The 2,100 work permanent collection of the gallery consists of two collections, the Art Gallery of Sudbury collection and the LUMAC collection.
 The LUMAC collection is held jointly in a trust between Laurentian University and the gallery.
 The collection includes works from Group of Seven artists Tom Thomson, A. Y. Jackson and Franklin Carmichael, as well as works from Charles Goldhamer and Norval Morrisseau.

+Online Collection

+Currently presented in English, French, and Inuktitut, the Collections Portal hosts 832 digitized artworks and artifacts searchable by artist, community of origin, medium, and collection.
+The portal contains majorly Indigenous and Northern Ontario regional artists, and hosts the following collections: Art Gallery of Sudbury (5 works), Art Gallery of Sudbury | Galerie d’art de Sudbury (629 works), Laurentian University Museum and Arts Centre (197 works), and LUMAC Collection | Collection MCAUL (1 work).

 Relocation

 The gallery announced in 2009 that it was looking to either renovate Belrock Mansion or begin construction of a new purpose-built venue due to a lack of space.
-In 2010, plans were announced to begin fundraising for a new 14,000 sqft gallery building with an initial target date of 2014, however the project did not move forward as planned.
+In 2010, plans were announced to begin fundraising for a new 14,000 sqft gallery building with an initial target date of 2014 and a proposed name change to the “Franklin Carmichael Gallery.”
+The project did not move forward as planned.

 By 2018, the new gallery was proposed to be housed alongside a new main branch of the Sudbury Public Library.
 Initially intended to be a new 104,000 sqft building, the project was scaled down to a 65,000 sqft building before being finalized as a cultural hub within Tom Davies Square.
+The project was approved by the Greater Sudbury City Council in November of 2023.
+The 2010 proposed name change was revisited, approving a new name (the Franklin Carmichael Art Gallery of Sudbury) upon its move to the Cultural Hub in 2028.
 The art gallery itself will be located on the lower four storeys of 199 Larch Street.